 - Sight of the trainer held record to see how well this reflects the situation

-- Possible outcomes are: no further action; keeping note on file for further monitoring; the offer of a meeting; or referral to the HEE NE so they may consider handling the situation within their processes.
+- Possible outcomes are: no further action; keeping note on file for further monitoring; the offer of a meeting; or referral to HEE so they may consider handling the situation within their processes.